pedalion/treebanks/README.md

 * Euripides' Medea, annotated by Toon Van Hal and the KU Leuven Ba3-students of Greek (2018-2019)
 * Pseudo-Lucianus, The mule
 * ...

+## Credits

+Treebank data was created and edited through the help of the Arethusa application (https://github.com/alpheios-project/arethusa) as provided by the Perseids Project at Tufts University (https://perseids.org).
+Arethusa has received support from the Andrew W. Mellon Foundation, the Institute of Museum and Library Services, Tufts University, and the Humboldt Chair of Digital Humanities at Leipzig.
+Arethusa is now being jointly maintained by the Perseids Project at Tufts University and The Alpheios Project, Ltd.